-How to find student accommodation in Prague?
+- Where to find the best student accommodation in Prague?

 Are you a student planning to study in Prague?
 One thing you need to check off your list is finding student accommodation in Prague.
 It is not easy to get a decent place to stay because of the high demand and soaring real estate prices.
 If you are looking at getting a place around the city centre and surrounding neighbourhoods, you may have to pay extra compared to residences on the city’s outskirts.
 However, keep in mind that the cost of transportation from the rural areas to the university will be high and the time you may spend in transit.

 You have several accommodation options as a student studying in the Czech Republic.
 Although many universities arrange for accommodation for students through student dormitories, you can seek accommodation in the several hostels in the city.

 Prague, the perfect choice for Erasmus students.

 It is no surprise that Prague is a popular destination for many Erasmus students because it is a lot cheaper than other European countries.
 As an Erasmus student, you will fit right in because of many other students in the city.
 Prague is lively with vibrant nightlife making it the perfect spot for networking and socialization.

 How much does student accommodation in Prague cost?